Where did you study?

 Which software do you edit your images with and how?

 I have optimised my workflow around my tried and tested favourites: Adobe Bridge and Adobe Photoshop.
-Sure, there are probably more modern and more efficient ways to work, but I am a creature of habit.
 Photoshop will always be my go-to because of the labour-intensive and precise, detailed retouching work I do so I prefer not to have unnecessary steps in-between the initial review process and the final product.

 Do you prefer location or studio?